 - permanent tape roller or glue

-Next, I went to the aisle at Jo~ann’s with wooden and cardboard letters, I had a couple of ideas in mind for saying for a sign.
-I pulled out both the wooden letters and the cardboard letters in different sizes and styles.
+Next, I went to the aisle at Joann’s with wood and cardboard letters.
+I had a couple of ideas in mind for a saying for a sign.
+I pulled out both the wood letters and cardboard letters in different sizes and styles.

-First I laid out my letters (I had 9) and numbered each cardstock pattern.
-I assigned each letter a number which menat that I would have 2 letters of each pattern, but 1 pattern would have 3 letters.
+First I laid out my letters (I had 9) and numbered each card stock pattern.
+I assigned each letter a number which meant that I would have 2 letters of each pattern, but 1 pattern would have 3 letters.

-TIP: The thing to remember when cutting out paper which you are going to place on letters is to lay the letters backward.
+TIP: The thing to remember when cutting out the paper which you are going to place on letters is to lay the letters backward.

-My first thought was to use my straight blade cutter and a ruler to cut out the letters, but I soon discovered that it was easier to just use a pair of sharp scissors.
+My first thought was to use my straight blade cutter and a ruler to cut out the letters, but I soon discovered that it was easier to use a pair of sharp scissors.

-I just applied the tape to the back of the paper letters, positioned them over the cardboard letter and pressed and rubbed down until the paper was firmly stuck to the cardboard.
+I just applied the tape to the back of the paper letters, positioned them over the cardboard letter, and pressed and rubbed down until the paper was firmly stuck to the cardboard.

-The F’s were a little top heavy, so I attached pieces of thin wood with Scotch 2~sided sticky tabs to their bottoms
+The F’s were a little top~heavy, so I attached pieces of thin wood with Scotch 2~sided sticky tabs to their bottoms.

-I hope these fall DIY decorating projects give you some inspiration for easy projects for your fall or future holiday decorating.
-I’m not through yet with my projects.
+I hope these fall DIY decorating projects give you some inspiration for easy fall DIY projects for your holiday decorating.